B. S. Yediyurappa: Fourth term and political crisis (2019)

+Floods (2019)

-Soon after he took oath as the chief minister, the state was severely hit by floods due to heavy rainfall.
-During the 2019 Karnataka floods, Karnataka received nearly five times its normal rainfall, adding to the severity of the ongoing floods in 12 districts that had killed 20 people by 9 August 2019.
-Thousands of people were evacuated to safer places and relief camps even though hundreds were displaced.
-Karnataka State Disaster Management Authority, Karnataka police along with the Indian Air Force, civilians, volunteers, fishermen from coastal Karnataka were actively taking part in the rescue operations in flood-affected regions.
-With the cabinet ministries yet to be formed, Yediyurappa alone as the chief minister visited the affected areas around the state.
-Chief Minister Yediyurappa had announced a compensation of ₹5 lakh for the family members of those who died and lost houses in the floods.
-On 4 October 2019, Central Government had released an amount of 1200 Crores as Karnataka flood relief funds on the request of Yediyurappa.
+Soon after he took oath as the chief minister, the state was hit by severe floods.
+During the 2019 Karnataka floods, Karnataka received nearly five times its normal rainfall, adding to the severity of ongoing floods in 12 districts that had killed 20 people by 9 August 2019.
+Thousands of people were evacuated to relief camps and hundreds were displaced.
+The Karnataka State Disaster Management Authority and Karnataka Police, along with the Indian Air Force, civilians, volunteers, and fishermen from coastal Karnataka took part in the rescue operations.
+Yediyurappa visited the affected areas around the state and announced a compensation of ₹5 lakh for the family members of those who died and lost houses in the floods.
+On 4 October 2019, the Central Government had released an amount of 1200 Crores as Karnataka flood relief funds on the request of Yediyurappa.

+Economic engagement and international outreach (2020)

-In the early days of 2020, Yediyurappa visited Davos accompanying the Prime Minister Narendra Modi and attended the annual meet of World Economic Forum 2020.
-He along with the Industries Minister of the state Jagadish Shettar attracted investments for the Global Investors' Meet to be held in November in the IT-hub of Bangalore.
+Early in 2020, Yediyurappa visited Davos accompanying Prime Minister Narendra Modi, and attended the annual meet of World Economic Forum 2020.
+He, along with the Industries Minister of the state Jagadish Shettar, attracted investments for the Global Investors' Meet to be held in November in the IT-hub of Bangalore.
 Yediyurappa also led a delegation from Karnataka in the hope of attracting more investors to set up shop or expand their facilities in the state.
-The Chief Minister said that the state had received positive response from corporations such as French 3D design company Dassault Systèmes, aircraft maker Lockheed Martin, steelmaker ArcelorMittal, LuLu Group International and pharmaceutical major Novo Nordisk among others.
+The chief minister said that the state had received positive response from corporations such as French 3D design company Dassault Systèmes, aircraft maker Lockheed Martin, steelmaker ArcelorMittal, LuLu Group International and pharmaceutical major Novo Nordisk among others.

+Legislation and policy initiatives (2020)

 In December 2020, the Government of Karnataka, under his leadership passed the Anti Cow-Slaughter Bill 2020, with the aim to protect and nurture cattle in the state that were allegedly being slaughtered illegally.
 The legislation empowered the police to inspect and seize vehicles that transport cattle and the premises where they are slaughtered.
 The new law brought stern punishment of imprisonment of up to 3 years and a penalty of 50,000 rupees.
 Amid opposition from the Congress members who staged a walk-out protest, the bill was passed unanimously in the floor of the house and the law came into effect in the state.

+COVID-19 response (2020–2021)

-During the covid pandemic Karnataka became the first state to open a 10,000 bed Covid hospital and care center in Bangalore.
-After a cabinet meet concerning the COVID-19 pandemic Yediyurappa announced that the Karnataka government would be providing 1 Lakh aid to BPL families who lost a working person in the first or second wave of the COVID-19 pandemic.
+During the COVID-19 pandemic, Karnataka became the first state to open a 10,000-bed COVID-19 hospital and care centre in Bangalore.
+After a cabinet meet concerning the pandemic, Yediyurappa announced that the Karnataka government would be providing 1 Lakh of aid to BPL families who lost a working person in the first or second wave of the pandemic.